Natwar Singh: Diplomatic career

-Singh joined the Indian Foreign Service in 1953 and went on to serve India for 31 years.
-Among his early postings was Beijing (1956–58).
-He later worked in New York (1961–66) at India’s Permanent Mission, and during that time also represented India on the executive board of UNICEF (1962–66).
-He contributed to various United Nations committees between 1963 and 1966.
-In 1966 he was entrusted with a role in the Prime Minister’s Secretariat under Indira Gandhi.

-His overseas assignments thereafter included serving as India’s Ambassador to Poland from 1971 to 1973, then as Deputy High Commissioner to the United Kingdom from 1973 to 1977, and subsequently as Ambassador to Pakistan from 1980 to 1982.
-He was part of India’s delegation to the Commonwealth Heads of Government Meeting in Kingston, Jamaica in 1975, and participated as an Indian delegate to the 30th Session of the United Nations General Assembly and the Commonwealth meeting in Lusaka in 1979, as well as to the 35th UN General Assembly in New York.
-He also accompanied Indira Gandhi on her state visit to the United States in 1982.

-Beyond bilateral diplomacy, he served as Executive Trustee of the United Nations Institute for Training and Research (UNITAR) from 1981 to 1986, and was chosen as a member of the Commonwealth Secretary-General’s Expert Group in 1982.
-In 1983, he was appointed Secretary-General of the Seventh Non-Aligned Summit held in New Delhi and Chief Coordinator of the same year’s Commonwealth Heads of Government Meeting (CHOGM).
-He then served as Secretary in the Ministry of External Affairs between March 1982 and November 1984.
-His long and distinguished diplomatic contributions were recognised when he was awarded the Padma Bhushan in 1984.
+Singh joined the Indian Foreign Service in 1953 and served for 31 years.
+One of his earliest assignments was in Beijing, China (1956–58).
+He was then posted to New York City at the Permanent Mission of India (1961–66) and as India's representative to executive board of UNICEF (1962–66).
+He served on several UN committees between 1963 and 1966.
+In 1966, he was posted to the Prime Minister's Secretariat under Indira Gandhi.
+He served as India's Ambassador to Poland from 1971 to 1973, India's Deputy High Commissioner to the United Kingdom from 1973 to 1977 and India's Ambassador to Pakistan from 1980 to 1982.
+He was part of the Indian delegation to the Heads of Commonwealth Meeting in Kingston, Jamaica in 1975.
+He was an Indian Delegate to the 30th Session of the United Nations General Assembly, New York, Heads of Commonwealth Meeting, Lusaka, Zambia in 1979 and the 35th Session of the United Nations General Assembly, New York.
+He also accompanied Indira Gandhi on her State visit to the US in 1982.
+He served as an Executive Trustee, United Nations Institute for Training and Research (UNITAR) appointed by the Secretary-General, United Nations for six years (1981–86).
+He also served on the Expert Group appointed by the Secretary General of the Commonwealth, London in 1982.
+He was appointed Secretary-General of the Seventh Non-aligned Summit in New Delhi held in 1983 and Chief Coordinator of the Commonwealth Heads of Government Meeting (CHOGM) in New Delhi in the same year.
+He served as Secretary in the Ministry of External Affairs from March 1982 to November 1984.
+He received the Padma Bhushan, the third highest civilian award in India from the Government of India, in 1984.